toluaina/toluaina.github.io/docs/tutorial/selecting-schema.md

 Postgres supports having multiple schemas in the same database.

-You can select the schema in the node instead of the default `public` schema.
+You can select an alternative schema using the node `schema` attribute.

+The default schema is the `public` schema.

 ```JSON